-I always use Booking.com to look for hotels and bed and breakfasts.
-It has a bunch of filtering options so I can easily get a list of only those hotels that meet my needs.
-If you’re looking for accommodation in Greece, I highly recommend you check there.
+I always use Booking.com to look for the best hotels and bed and breakfasts.
+When booking hotels I use the filtering options so I can easily get a list of only those hotels that meet my needs.
+If you're looking for accommodation in Greece, I highly recommend you check there.

 Don't forget travel insurance

 Plan for the best, prepare for the worst.
 Travel insurance has you covered in case (part of) your trip gets canceled, you get sick or hurt abroad, and sometimes even when your electronics break or get stolen.
 I always make sure I'm covered every trip I go on.

 Don't have travel insurance yet?
 Check out SafetyWing.
 They offer super flexible plans that you can even sign up for while you're already on your trip.
 On top of that, they were the first travel insurance to cover COVID, and when I got COVID, they reimbursed all of my expenses without making a fuss.
 Their customer support team is great and I can personally recommend them.

 Learning just a few local phrases can help you get around the country and ensure you have the best vacation in Greece.
 Greek may initially be a bit daunting as it uses the Greek alphabet, instead of the Roman.
 To help, phrases are written the pronunciation (or as close as possible to it) in the Roman alphabet.
 The part in capital letters is where the stress on the word goes.

 How are you?